 Find out if you qualify for Medicaid

 Medicaid is government-sponsored health insurance for low-income people.
 When it comes to Medicaid eligibility, your income must be below a certain level.
 That level varies depending on the state you live in and the number of people in your family (if you have a spouse and dependents).
-To find out if you're eligible, visit HHS.gov.

 If you have any dependents in your family who are younger than 18, you should also check to see if they qualify for the Children's Health Insurance Program (CHIP), which is similar to Medicaid but for children.